bisgardo/uber-challenge/README.md

 The data is intended to stored in Cloud SQL, which is an App Engine variant of MySQL.

-During development, Go App Engine SDK 1.9.40 (which includes Go 1.6.2) and MySQL 5.7.16 were used.
-At the time of this writing, Cloud SQL is based on MySQL 5.7.
+The project was developed with Go App Engine SDK 1.9.40 (which includes Go 1.6.2) and MySQL 5.7.16 on a Windows 7 box.

-Currently, the only part of the application that has been implemented (and only partially), is the part of the backend that initializes and updates the movie data.
+At the time of this writing, Cloud SQL ("second generation") is based on MySQL 5.7.

 ### Life cycle